Did anyone really doubt Russell Wilson could carry Seahawks? After the last year, there’s no question.

 Consider Wilson’s stats since last year’s 0-2 start, which constitutes a complete 16-game season: 282 completions in 413 attempts, 68.28 percent, for 3,419 yards, 35 touchdowns and four interceptions with an 8.2-yard average per completion (which would have ranked sixth in the NFL last year).
 He’s hardly been dinking and dunking.

-His passer rating of 117.69 over that span would be the fourth-best in history for a single season.
+His passer rating of 117.69 over that span would be the fourth best in history for a season.

 Wilson’s consistency has been equally as impressive as his numbers.
-In 12 of his last 16 games, he’s had a passer rating above 100.
-Only one game in that span could really be classified as bad: a 10-20 for 72 yards outing last December against the Vikings.
+In 12 of his past 16 games, he’s had a passer rating above 100.
+Only one game in that span could really be classified as bad: a 10-for-20 for 72 yards outing last December against the Vikings.
 Even then, after an interception that killed a first-half drive that might be his only really hideous decision in that time, he ripped off a 40-yard run to key a late drive that sewed up the win.

 Last week, with the offensive line struggling early to hold off the Steelers’ pass rush, the Seahawks went with a quick passing game that basically put the offense on Wilson’s shoulders, both in executing the throws and getting everything set at the line.